August 25 – September 22, 2016 (End of summer, beginning of fall)

 For introverts, Estonia is a dream.
-People in public are quiet and mostly don’t smile or converse with strangers.
+People in public are quiet and mostly don’t converse with strangers.
 They move briskly and purposefully on sidewalks – this may be the only place in the world where we were the slow walkers.
 There were few crowds outside the cruise ship tour groups, little traffic, and tons of places to lose ourselves, from quiet back alleys to spacious parks to an extensive waterfront promenade.
 In a lot of ways it epitomizes our digital nomad ideal – good quality of life, plenty to see and do, but also great for getting work done.

 Where we stayed

 The neighborhood was quiet and livable.
 We were right next to a small bakery that taught us Estonian pastries rivaled the Poles’ for preeminence.
 The Old Town was about a 20 minute walk away, Kadriorg park barely 15.
-Groceries were easy, with a small supermarket only two blocks from our house and a much larger hypermarket just 10 minutes further.
+Groceries were easy with a small supermarket only two blocks from our house and a much larger hypermarket just 10 minutes further.
 We did get unlucky with some construction noise next door though, as usual.

 What we did